What is SSL? | Quick Guide

 If your website has an SSL certificate, your website address becomes “https://” and your data is encrypted.
 The “s” means secure.
 This is particularly important if you handle private data on your site such as your client’s personal and credit card information.
 Here are the benefits of setting up an SSL on your site.

 If you don’t set up an SSL, someone could steal your password or user ID and use it to access your content management system.
-An SSL certificate protects your data and gives you peace of mind.
+An SSL certificate protects your data and gives you and customers peace of mind.

 Types of SSL Certificates